 Now, before you start blowing up my phone with the calls, texts with Jesus on the cross and prayers, just know I am handling this all with professional instruction.
 It’s been a journey and sometimes embarrassing.
 I wrote a play called: Body/Courage, but never had the courage to hold up the mirror to my darkest self.

 Rather than doing another quick-fix diet, I’ve decided to work with a nutritionist, Dr. LeeAnn Weintraub and a personal trainer, September Parker.
 This is the slowest process ever.
-Usually, I’m used to losing about 3-4 a week on a quick-fix diet.
-Y’all I’ve been losing like .3 pounds a week and it feels like nails scratching a chalk board.
-My trainer, therapist and nutritionist have also politely asked me to throw my scale in the trash…
+Usually, I’m used to losing about 3-4 pounds a week on a quick-fix diet.
+Y’all I’ve been losing like 0.3 pounds a week and it feels like nails scratching a chalk board.
+My trainer, therapist and nutritionist have also politely asked me to throw my scale in the trash.

 I turn 30 next year, and we are trying to have some babies soon.
 I do not want to pass this curse of negative body image on to my kids.
 With that being said, I need you to hold me accountable.
 Don’t count my calories or tell me about the new Vegan spot that just opened on La Brea.
-Don’t tell about the new informercial that has folks using a thousand tiny Tupperware’s to portion meals with a shot of Beyoncé lemonade.
+Don’t tell about the new informercial that has folks using a thousand pieces of Tupperware to portion meals with a shot of Beyoncé lemonade.